alexaandrov/speedcoder-themes/README.md

 1. Download the add-on for the browser to change the styles on the site.
 2. Add themes.
 3. Enable one of them.
+4. If you upload custom code with a large number of rows (200+), you will have a problem with scrolling.
+To fix it, you need to install the script srollfix.js using the browser extension.